- 28 Apr 2020 12:04 PM

 20. What would you say is your personal motto?

-An Irish colloquial one here.
-It would have to be "Keep her Lit!" (if you know, you know).
+An Irish colloquial one here: "Keep her Lit!" (if you know, you know).
 Often this turn of phrase is used to embolden you to stay the course, power through a task or keep going!